-The RV-8063-C7 is a low power CMOS real-time clock/calendar module with embedded 32.768 kHz Crystal.
-The CMOS IC contains 18 8-bit registers with an auto-incrementing register address, a frequency divider which provides the source clock for the Real Time Clock (RTC), a programmable clock output, and SPI-bus with a maximum data rate of 7 Mbit/s.
-An Offset register allows to digitally compensating the frequency deviation of the 32.768 kHz oscillator.
+The RV-8063-C8 is a low power CMOS real-time clock/calendar module with embedded 32.768 kHz Crystal.
+The CMOS IC contains 18 8-bit registers with an auto-incrementing register address, a frequency divider which provides the source clock for the Real Time Clock (RTC), a programmable clock output, and an SPI-bus with a maximum data rate of 7 Mbit/s.
+The Offset register allows to digitally adjust the 32.768 kHz oscillator frequency in order to compensate and minimize time deviation.